One Leg Barbell Hipthrust vs Lunge

 Planfit Users' Choice about One Leg Barbell Hipthrust vs Lunge : Which is Better?

-Based on randomly selected data from 1 million completed workouts, Planfit users seem to prefer One Leg Barbell Hipthrust with a total of 41 compared to 2,988 for Lunge
+Based on randomly selected data from 1 million completed workouts, Planfit users log Lunge more often — 2,988 sessions compared to 41 for One Leg Barbell Hipthrust.

 How to One Leg Barbell Hipthrust